SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

 Properties file
 ~~~~~~~~~~~~~~~
-The Fourth file is the ``.properties`` file, this file contains mainly physical usefull information of the corresponding halos.
+The Fourth file is the ``.properties`` file, this file contains mainly physical useful information of the corresponding halos.
 Some usefull physical parameters are:

 + ``Mass_200crit``: The mass of a halo with an overdensity on average of :math:`\Delta=200` based on the critical density of the Universe.
 + ``Mass_200mean``: The mass of a halo with an overdensity on average of :math:`\Delta=200` based on the mean density of the Universe.